wpallstars/fix-plugin-does-not-exist-notices/.ai-workflows/feature-development.md

 - Use nonces for form submissions
 - Use capability checks for user actions

+## Working in Multi-Repository Workspaces

+When developing features in a workspace with multiple repositories:

+1. **Verify Repository Context**:
+   - Confirm you're working in the correct repository before suggesting or implementing features
+   - Use `pwd` and `git remote -v` to verify the current repository

+2. **Feature Verification**:
+   - Before implementing a feature, verify it doesn't already exist in the current repository
+   - Don't assume features from other repositories should be implemented in this one
+   - Use `codebase-retrieval` to search for existing functionality

+3. **Repository-Specific Implementation**:
+   - Implement features appropriate for this specific plugin's purpose
+   - Maintain consistency with the current repository's architecture and coding style
+   - Don't copy code directly from other repositories without adaptation

+4. **Cross-Repository Inspiration**:
+   - If implementing a feature inspired by another repository, explicitly note that it's a new feature
+   - Adapt the feature to fit the current repository's needs and architecture
+   - Document the inspiration source in code comments

+For detailed guidelines on working in multi-repository workspaces, see **@.ai-workflows/multi-repo-workspace.md**.

 ## Feature Types and Implementation Guidelines

 ### Admin Interface Features